-Observer programs for the purse seine and longline fisheries have been in place for a number of years.
 The observer program began in 2001 in the ETBF and 2003 in the WTBF and SBTF.
-Approximately 15 observers are currently employed in the AFMA observer program.
-They are sourced from universities and the maritime industries and require the ability to live and work at sea, have demonstrated experience in collecting biological data at sea, and have experience in fisheries research methodologies and collection of associated scientific data.
+Observers are sourced from universities and the maritime industries with experience in collecting biological data at sea.
 Observers must complete an AFMA observer training course.

 Observer reports include details of daily fishing operations, the mitigation measures employed and any non-target species interactions.
 In terms of ERS species interactions, the number (and weight where appropriate) of each species caught is recorded for each shot observed as well as the life status (alive, dead, injured) and whether it was retained or discarded.
-Australia's observer program aims to monitor 10 per cent of SBT fishing activities and employs international and domestic observers in compliance with CCSBT observer standards.
+Australia's observer program aims to monitor 10% of SBT fishing activities and employs international and domestic observers in compliance with CCSBT observer standards.